bhbghghbgb/pate-trigger-sv-mgr/README.md

 ### Windows

+- It is not cross-platform due to these problems:
+    - The signal sent to terminate the process gracefully is incompatible on Windows/Linux
-- Only due to the starter batch files and archiving with `WinRAR`.
-Otherwise, cross-platform
+    - The starter batch files and archiving with `WinRAR`

 ## License